tsudalab/PepGAN/README.md

-PepGAN is inspired by benchmarking platform Texygen for more details see
+PepGAN is based on benchmarking platform Texygen for more details see

 https://github.com/geek-ai/Texygen